The best prepaid mobile plans in Australia (October 2024)

 Is it cheaper to have a prepaid phone plan or postpaid?

 Generally, prepaid phone plans are built to be cheaper than postpaid (SIM-only) mobile plans.
-The cheapest prepaid plan in our database is $5 whereas the cheapest SIM-only is $10.
-In fairness, that $5 prepaid plan is for five days while the $10 SIM-only plan is for a full month.
+But cheaper doesn’t always mean better value.
 Expect to pay more for postpaid plans but you’ll also usually get more data and features for that investment.

 Here’s a look at popular prepaid plans in our database that don’t cost more than $20 (at least not initially).